-In this post I will discuss how start and stop a Waukesha gas Generator.
+In this post, I will discuss how to start and stop a Waukesha gas Generator.
 So let’s go.

-- First observe the generator engine and synchronizer.
-Remove any tools and others particle from generator.
-Because you may suddenly keep a tools on generator.
-Check oil level, gas pressure, water pump for cooling system and others.
+- First, observe the generator engine and synchronizer.
+Remove any tools and other particles from the generator.
+Because you may suddenly keep any tools on the generator.
+Check the oil level, gas pressure, water pump for the cooling system and others.

 - Turn on the power switch from the control panel.
 Make sure that this time the lube oil pump is operational and check there is any positive pressure in the lube oil pressure gauge (At least 5 PSI) shows.

 - Remove the extra air from the lube oil filter and keep open the lube oil cooler drain valve for a while.
 When the engine starts then close the lube oil drain valve.

 - Make sure the oil pressure minimum 50 (+ -), 5 PSI or 380 (+ -), 35 KPA.
 Be careful if the lube oil pressure is not suitable within twenty seconds or if the lube oil pressure exceeds, immediately stop the engine.

 - Keep running the engine without any load as long as it does not arrive at the temperature of the water (100-130F) or (38-540C).
 Do not keep running the engine without load (Free Load) or few amounts of loads (Less than 33%).
 It could have to make damage to the turbocharger and spark plugs may lead to dirt.